 - Large Text Documents

-JobWatch can be used to create documents which contain large quantities of text, however it has not been designed as a Word processor.
+JobWatch can be used to create documents that contain large quantities of text, however, it has not been designed as a Word processor.
 Formatting of bullet points, columns, fonts numbering styles are limited.

 - Nesting Templates/Sub-templates